Yacht Club Terrace

 No analysis available

 Common area electricity appears to be included building-wide.
-The MLS sample is unanimous at 20/20 with OTCOEX checked, and the public remarks do not suggest any change or exception.
-This is high-confidence and looks consistent across listings rather than copy-paste noise.
+The current MLS sample is essentially unanimous at 19/20 with OTCOEX checked, and the public remarks do not raise any conflict.
+This is strong, consistent building-level evidence rather than a one-off agent entry.

 No analysis available